kalyshawong/ClearWire-AI-/README.md

 - **Bills Agent** — schedules rent, tuition, utilities, subscriptions for the next 30 days from the Vault.
 Renders the upcoming bill calendar with rolling balance ("after all payments: $177 remaining; Dad's transfer restocks Vault to $6,377").
 - **Budget Agent** — categorizes variable spending and surfaces nudges. *"You've used 80% of your dining-out budget by the 18th — want me to suggest meal-prep options?"*
 - **Scam Agent** — caught a $4,200 pig-butchering attempt on a recent demo run.
 Three signals flagged it: known scam wallet, six-week grooming timeline on Telegram, and 23 similar attempts on Asian international students that month.
 Model trained on this exact pattern.
-- **Family Bridge** — Mom contributes $800 to Kalysha's Essentials Bucket at 4.1% APY.
-If the Vault runs low, Bills Agent quietly pulls from Mom's bucket.
-Mom gets a Sunday summary, not a phone call every time. *Contribution, not loan.*
+- **Family Bridge** — Family contributes $800 to customer's Essentials Bucket at 4.1% APY.
+If the Vault runs low, Bills Agent quietly pulls from Essential's bucket.
+Parents gets a Sunday summary, not a phone call every time. *Contribution, not loan.*

 ## Live demo